OpenDSA/OpenDSA/RST/en/Glossary.rst

       A list-like structure in which elements may be inserted or removed from only one end.

+   stale pointer
+      Within the context of a :term:`buffer pool` or :term:`memory manager`, this refers to a reference to a :term:`buffer` or memory location that is no longer valid.
+      For example, a program might make a memory request to a buffer pool, and be given a reference to the buffer holding the requested data.
+      Over time, due to inactivity, the contents of this buffer might be flushed.
+      If the program holding the buffer reference then tries to access the contents of that buffer again, then the data contents will have changed.
+      The possibility for this to occur depends on the design of the interface to the buffer pool system.
+      Some designs make this impossible to occur.
+      Other designs make it possible in an attempt to deliver greater performance.

    Strassen's algorithm
       A recursive algorithm for matrix multiplication.
       When multiplying two :math:`n \times n` matrices,